 An agency scoping meeting that included the KPB and USACE occurred on March 2, 2017.
-The ADEC Division of Water, Wastewater Discharge Authorization, Stormwater and Wetlands was invited but was unable to attend.
+The ADEC Division of Water, Wastewater Discharge Authorization, Storm Water and Wetlands was invited but was unable to attend.
 Related to wetlands, the USACE commented on the need for a USACE permit and for the project to consider avoidance and minimizing unavoidable wetland impacts.
 ADF&G was interested in whether riparian habitat would be improved by the project.
 Meeting notes can be found in Appendix A.

 On May 26, 2016, a teleconference was held with the USACE to discuss project impacts specific to wetlands.
 During the meeting, USACE confirmed its responsibility to permit the least environmentally-damaging practicable alternative and advised DOT&PF to submit a USACE permit application.
 Correspondence regarding wetlands can be found in Appendix A. A USACE individual permit will be obtained for wetland fill.
+During the permitting process, the USACE will determine if a new wetland delineation needs to be completed.
 Concurrent with the Section 404 process, an ADEC Section 401 Water Quality Certification will also be obtained.